ava-labs/avalanche-docs/docs/nodes/maintain/avalanchego-config-flags.md

 Timeout before killing an unresponsive chain.
 Defaults to `5s`.

+#### `--create-asset-tx-fee` (int):

+Transaction fee, in nAVAX, for transactions that create new assets.
+This can only be changed on a local network.

+#### `--create-subnet-tx-fee` (int):

+Transaction fee, in nAVAX, for transactions that create new subnets.
+This can only be changed on a local network.

+#### `--create-blockchain-tx-fee` (int):

+Transaction fee, in nAVAX, for transactions that create new blockchains.
+This can only be changed on a local network.

 #### `--min-delegator-stake` (int):

 The minimum stake, in nAVAX, that can be delegated to a validator of the Primary Network.